On this page you can find the answers to the most frequently asked questions about the Eurovision Song Contest.

 Read all about the Eurovision Song Contest 2020 ticket sales on our ticket page.
 There, you will also find answers to frequently asked questions about tickets for the Eurovision Song Contest 2020.

-You can watch the Semi-Finals and Grand Final of the Eurovision Song Contest live with every participating country’s public broadcaster.
-You can also watch the contest live via the official YouTube channel, without commentary.
+The Eurovision Song Contest is broadcast on TV in over 40 countries.
+You can watch past Semi-Finals and Grand Finals of the Eurovision Song Contest via the official YouTube channel, without commentary.

 How to request for permission to use the Eurovision Song Contest logo and theme artwork?

 Information about the logo and theme artwork, as well as how to request permission to use them, can be found on the Brand page.

 Where to inquire about sponsorship opportunities around the Eurovision Song Contest?

 International sponsorship of the Eurovision Song Contest is being coordinated by Highlight Event AG.